civicrm/civicrm-training-guide/docs/sessions/duplicates.md

 You can now ask the learners to complete Exercise 1.
 This will take around 10 minutes but it is then worth taking some time to review their answers in detail.

+---
-## More useful tools for Duplicates
+##More useful tools for Duplicates

 Explain that the Wiki / CiviCRM book contains more detail on duplicate management.
 See the Deduping and Merging section.